Swiss Cheese Potatoes

 - 1/4 teaspoon pepper

 - Place potatoes and 1 teaspoon salt in a Dutch oven; add water to cover.
 Bring to a boil.
 Reduce heat; cook, uncovered, for 10 minutes.
-Add celery and onion; cook 10-15 minutes longer or until vegetables are tender.
+Add celery and onion; cook until vegetables are tender, 10-15 minutes.
 Drain; transfer to a large bowl.

 - Mash potato mixture, gradually adding 3/4 cup cheese, milk, butter, pepper and remaining salt.
 Transfer to a greased 8-in. square baking pan; sprinkle with remaining cheese.
-Broil 3-4 in. from the heat for 5-8 minutes or until cheese is lightly browned.
-Yield: 12 servings (3/4 cup each).
+Broil 3-4 in. from the heat until cheese is lightly browned, 5-8 minutes.